 I have already explained Two-factor authentication (2FA).
-Here, you have to use an additional device or a code to login into your WordPress site.
+You must use an additional device or a code to log into your WordPress site.
 You may use the Google Authenticator app on your smartphone to create 2FA codes.

 8. Use A Password Manager